nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 `untagpersonevent et/EVENT INDEX pt/NAME`

+#### Description
+The EVENT INDEX is the index of the event you want to tag the person to.

+NAME is the name of the person you want to untag from the event.
 #### Important requirements
-* The EVENT INDEX is the index of the event you want to tag the person to.
-* NAME is the name of the person you want to tag to the event.
-    * NAME is **case_sensitive**.
+1) NAME is **case_sensitive**.
-    * NAME must be the name of a contact already registered in NeoBook and tagged to that event.
+2) NAME must be the name of a contact already registered in NeoBook and tagged to that event.

 Examples: